 Until Dawn's Premise

-And so Until Dawn begins.
-Unlike many horror video games, this isn't a shooter—gameplay consists of exploration, quick-time events, and difficult choices that morph the plot of the game.
+And so this ps4 gem begins.
+Unlike many horror video games, this isn't a shooter—gameplay consists of exploration, quick-time events, and difficult choices that morph the plot of the game à la Heavy Rain.
 So how does the adventure hold up?
 Read on to discover the successes and failures of Until Dawn!

 Let's examine several triumphs of the game: